 - Submit your registration form to your department for approval and processing.
 Your department must approve the course for graduate credit.

 - Your department will forward your form to the Registrar’s Office for processing.
 In order to avoid late fees, all forms must be submitted to the Registrar’s Office no later than the Add/Drop deadline.

-Enrolling in CST/KGI Courses: Students who wish to take a course at the Claremont School of Theology (CST) or the Keck Graduate Institute must submit the Registration Form - Claremont Colleges, which is available on the Registrar’s Form Index webpage.
-Departments will forward the form to the Registrar’s Office so enrollment in the CST or KGI course can be completed.
+Enrolling in CST/KGI Courses: Students who wish to take a course at the Claremont School of Theology (CST) or the Keck Graduate Institute must submit the appropriate enrollment form to their departments.
+The CGU Registration Form for Courses Offered at CST or the CGU Registration Form for Courses Offered at KGI must be completed as applicable.
+Departments will forward the form to the Registrar’s Office so that your enrollment in the CST or KGI course can be completed.
 In order to avoid late fees, all forms must be submitted to the Registrar’s Office no later than the Add/Drop deadline.
 If the CST or KGI course appears in the CGU Schedule of Classes, you may enroll online through your student portal; however, permission of the instructor is still required.
 Note that if CST and KGI courses are dropped, an Add/Drop form must be submitted to the student’s department to avoid inaccuracies and negative grade indicators on the transcript.

 Prerequisites: Students are responsible for verifying that prerequisites have been satisfied before enrolling in any course with published prerequisites.
 Prerequisites can be identified by accessing course information via the student portal.
 Under Student Information in the portal, click on CGU Official Information and go to View Course Catalog.
 Prerequisites are listed under the Enrollment Requirements Group.